-Without Emotional Governance, every family runs the risk of their strained family dynamics costing the business impact, harmony, money, stability, and eventually its generational survival.
+Emotional Governance plays a critical supportive role to legal and traditional governance, and without it every family runs the risk of their strained family dynamics costing the business financially, and disrupting harmony, stability and eventually its generational survival.